 A guide to Tawny Port

 Guide to Tawny Port Ever wondered about the difference between ruby and tawny port?
 Ruby port seems to be more popular but tawny port is having a bit of a revival either slightly chilled or with tonic as an aperitif or as a more traditional after-dinner drink.
 Having written in detail about ruby ports in another blogpost, I’m now writing about tawny port and how it is produced, how tawny port differs from ruby port, the different styles of tawny port that you can get (and one you may want to avoid), what tawny port tastes like and which foods it goes with – and it’s not just cheese!
 HOW PORT IS PRODUCED All port is produced in a similar way to still wine up to the fermentation stage; quite early during that fermentation process, grape-based alcohol is added to interrupt the fermentation, effectively killing off the yeast in the grape juice so that it can no longer interact with the sugar to produce alcohol.
 This means that some unfermented sugar is retained in the wine making it a naturally sweet wine and raising the ABV from 5 – 9% to about 19% – 22%; the increased level of alcohol also stabilises the port whilst it is ageing.
 The level of sweetness depends on how soon the fermentation is halted.
 Other fortified wines produced by this port method include most Madeiras and Vins Doux Naturels.
 Sherry is made in a similar way but the grape spirit is added after fermentation.
 The English can take some credit for creating port as English merchants added brandy to still red wine to preserve it for transportation.
 Port is produced in the Douro region, a denominated wine region since 1756 and then moved for ageing to the coastal town of Villa Nova de Gaia.
 The wine used to be transported on the river Douro by the beautiful rabelos but these days are moved by road.
 Many grape varieties are approved to be used to make port and they are usually all grown and fermented together in complex blends.
 Touriga Nacional is perhaps the best of the port grapes and the best known.
-It is also used for the ever-improving Portuguese still red wines like Churchill Estate’s Douro Touriga Nacional HOW TAWNY PORT (USUALLY) DIFFERS FROM RUBY PORT Most tawny ports are wood ports which means that they are matured in barrel or cask for several years and therefore have some exposure to oxygen (more than they would if aged in bottle) and this exposure contributes to the ports losing their red hues and gaining a complex array of flavours and a silky texture.
-They are generally therefore tawny coloured as opposed to ruby red nutty & dried fruit-flavoured compared to the berry fruit flavours of ruby ports and more syrupy in texture than ruby ports which are aged in bottle Tawny ports are bottled after ageing in barrel, when ready to drink, and do not age further in bottle so they should be drunk within a couple of years of bottling.
+It is also used for the ever-improving Portuguese still red wines like Invincible Numero Dos Tinto.
+HOW TAWNY PORT (USUALLY) DIFFERS FROM RUBY PORT Most tawny ports are wood ports which means that they are matured in barrel or cask for several years and therefore have some exposure to oxygen (more than they would if aged in bottle) and this exposure contributes to the ports losing their red hues and gaining a complex array of flavours and a silky texture.
+They are generally therefore tawny coloured as opposed to ruby red nutty & dried fruit-flavoured compared to the berry fruit flavours of ruby ports and more syrupy in texture than ruby ports which are aged in bottle.
+Tawny ports are bottled after ageing in barrel, when ready to drink, and do not age further in bottle so they should be drunk within a couple of years of bottling.
 As the ageing of tawny port has been in barrel there should be no sediment in the bottle so decanting should not be required.
+Read about which wines should be decanted.
 Note however that tawny port oxidises fairly rapidly after opening so do not keep it for longer than 1 or 2 weeks, possibly longer if you use a simple wine preservation system like a Vacuvin to pump out excess air from the bottle.
 Very old and Colheita port should keep longer – see below for the various serving suggestions to help you make the most of tawny port before it spoils.
 In contrast most ruby ports are bottle-aged (after an initial ageing in cask) and therefore have little exposure to oxygen so that ageing is very slow leading to a smooth, redder, more fruity style of port.
 They are also rarely filtered before bottling so generally require decanting.
 DIFFERENT STYLES OF TAWNY PORT & WHAT THEY TASTE LIKE SIMPLE TAWNY PORT However, beware, some ports labelled as tawny ports are no older than ruby port and are not really representative of the general tawny port style.
 These are produced from lighter coloured wines from grapes grown in the cooler part of the Douro valley that may not have had chance to ripen fully.
 Consequently these unaged tawny ports are not deep coloured, nor are their flavours very intense.
 There are however ways of intensifying the colour even simply by leaving them in the hotter part of the valley for longer than normal to “bake” but this leaves the port with a baked, flat taste without many fruit flavours and a lack of freshness.
 This lighter style may be your preference but if you like the amber-coloured, nutty-flavoured style, you might be disappointed if you were to buy one of these.
 AGED TAWNY PORTS Given my lack of enthusiasm for straight tawny port you will not be surprised to read that my advice would be to ignore anything labelled simply “tawny port” and select an aged tawny port which means that it has been aged in wooden barrels or cask for at least six years.
 Ageing tawny ports are kept in Villa Nova de Gaia where it is cooler to prevent them from spoiling in the heat.
 Tawny Reserve Port Reserve or Reserva on the label of a tawny port means that it has been aged in wood for a minimum of six years; it still retains some fruity characteristics but shows some signs of wood ageing.
 Tawny Port with an indication of age -10, 20, 30 & 40+ years old Port These tawny ports are older than reserve tawny port but note that the age is only an indication as the ports are made up of a blend of wines and therefore the age indication is an average of all the wines in the blend.
-Port houses will mix a blend according to their “house style” and it will remain fairly consistent year on year.
-As you might expect given the length of
+Take a look at the delicious Kopke 10 year old tawny port.
+Port houses will mix a blend according

 All about ice wine or Eiswein

 All about ice wine or Eiswein You may have heard of ice wine (also known as Eiswein or icewine) but you will be excused if you don’t know much about it because ice wine is quite rare and also expensive – but it is also a beautiful wine so if you get chance give it a try.
 But before you do, read all you need to know about ice wine.
 This blogpost looks at what ice wine is, where and how ice wine is produced, how ice wine tastes and which foods are the perfect match with ice wine.
 THE FIRST FEMALE WINEMAKER Ice wine is a sweet wine so usually consumed as dessert wine.
 It differs from other sweet or dessert wines for which grapes are dried, raisined or infected with the botrytis fungus that causes noble rot.
 For ice wine only healthy grapes are used; they are left on the vine until they are frozen.
 The temperature of the grapes must be as low as -7 to -8 °C before they can be picked.
 Ice wine differs from fortified wines like port which have spirits added to fortify them.
 In fact the alcohol level or ABV of ice wines is only about 10%.
 HOW IS ICE WINE PRODUCED?
 Harvest is usually very early in the morning to keep the grapes frozen and by hand.
 Usually harvesting is in November or December – sometimes later although ice wine produced from grapes picked early in the year are generally considered to be inferior.
 The grapes are then pressed whilst frozen so that the frozen water from the grapes is removed and just the sweet juice is used for the wine.
 This makes for concentrated, naturally sweet wines.
 In addition and less commonly known is that the acidity in the grapes is also intensified meaning that the sweetness of the wine is or should be balanced with refreshing acidity.
 In fermentation yeasts convert as much sugar as they can into alcohol.
 You might think therefore that the alcohol level for such sweet wine would be high but yeasts struggle to function in low alcohol environments and it therefore takes a few months for fermentation to complete and then not all the sugar is consumed and any remaining yeast has to be filtered out.
 Levels of residual sugar in ice wines fall in the range of 160 – 220 gram per litre which compares to less than 1 gram per litre in many still dry wines.
 Ice wine or eiswein is not produced every year – the winter obviously has to be cold enough for the grapes to freeze to the required temperature before picking.
 Global warming is a concern to winemakers especially in Austria and Germany where the frequency of eiswein production is diminishing.
 In the 10 years to 2018 for example there were 5 eiswein harvests classified as good in Austria, one vintage classified as little and 4 as very little or hardly any eiswein.
 In the 10 years before that there were 3 classified as top vintages, 5 good and 3 with very little or hardly any.
 WHERE IS ICE WINE MADE?
 Ice wine can be produced made anywhere cold enough to allow the grapes to freeze on the vine but traditionally they have been produced mainly in Germany, Austria and Canada (it is known as eiswein in Germany and Austria and icewine in Canada).
 The main difference between production in Canada compared to Germany & Austria is that the levels of sugar in the grapes prior to harvest must be higher in Canada.
 WHICH GRAPES ARE IN ICE WINE?
 In theory any grape varieties could be used to produce ice wine but in practice ice wine grapes tend to be aromatic and cool climate varieties like Riesling, Grüner Veltliner, Gewürztraminer and Chenin Blanc .
 Most frequently white grapes are used but you will see icewine produced from black grapes especially from Cabernet Franc in Canada.
 My own current favourite is made in Austria from black indigenous variety Zweigelt also known as Blauen Zweigelt.
 The wine itself is a very pale pink colour.
 Ice wines are generally pure varietals, i.e. not blends and in Canada they must be pure varietals to be designated as icewine.
 WHY ARE ICE WINES EXPENSIVE?
 Sadly ice wines are expensive but as you can imagine this is mainly because they cost so much to make plus you need five times as many grapes to produce a bottle of ice wine as you do to produce a bottle of still wine.
 You may see cheaper versions of ice wine but these will usually be labelled as dessert wine or as iced wine and they will have been produced from grapes artificially frozen in the winery and or with sweet reserve added to the wine.
 You get what you pay for as they say.
 HOW LONG WILL ICE WINE KEEP?
 Generally genuine ice wines will keep about 10 years though some will keep longer; bear in mind that the flavours and aromas will change as the years go by.
 Once opened however your bottle of ice wine should be consumed within a week or so using a wine pump in between – unless you have a Coravin of course.
 WHAT DOES ICE WINE TASTE LIKE?
 Ice wines are medium to full-bodied and very smooth in texture.
 Because they’re made from aromatic varieties generally the taste will be fairly typical of the grape variety but with more intensity.
 For white ice wines flavours tend towards apricot, peach, pear, pineapple and lemon with honey whilst red ice wines will taste of cherries, red berries and spice.
 All good ice wine will have mouth watering acidity so that even though sweet the wines don’t taste sickly sweet.
 If you do keep your ice wine for a few years before opening, it will be darker in colour and richer and nuttier in flavour plus the acidity may fade a little so the sweetness will be magnified.
-My preference
+My preference is

 Guide to Cabernet Franc & its wines